-- Another independent first move, primary reform, bypasses Congressional resistance by using the courts.
-Current caselaw on primary elections defies the Constitution's plain text but the Justice responsible for the most invalidating opinion recently passed away, making the simple error easier to correct (see Primaries for the details).
+- One independent first move, primary reform, bypasses Congressional resistance by using the courts.
+Current caselaw on primary elections defies the Constitution's plain text but the Justice responsible for the most invalidating opinion recently passed away, making the simple error easier to correct.
 Removing primaries from the protectionist control of political parties will make it easier for the people to hold members accountable.
 Besides being a tremendous improvement in itself, primary reform will help get the amendment into and through Congress.

-- Using Win-Win Power: Whenever we make a specific resolution an electoral issue, legislators withstand behind-the-scenes opposition to it.
+- Whenever we make a specific resolution an electoral issue, legislators withstand behind-the-scenes opposition to it.
 These repairs benefit them.
 Being free from monetary influence will make their work much easier.
 Remember, though, they can't do this themselves.
-Because of public interest, several flawed proposals have passed some of the levels in both House and Senate (see Stages of Congressional Passage for an Amendment).
+Because of public interest, several flawed proposals have passed some of the levels in both House and Senate.
 Or good ones have started the process, then been watered down to ineffectiveness.
 The public has to demand passage as drafted.

-- Public Involvement: It’s up to the public to decide together (see Get Involved).
+- It’s up to the public to decide together.
 The public's role in the political process has eroded.
 This isn't legislators' problem, it's ours.
 And it won't solve itself.
 Do you want these repairs, restorations of constitutional text and safeguards?
 This proposal has been sent to Congress, to a few other government officers, to colleges, universities and law schools across the country, to a few major libraries and religious and community leaders and to media outlets.
 Press releases will announce the petition and all votes.

 Everything you learn about the political process makes you a more effective member of the community.
 This proposal contains a lot of information but the best way to learn self-governance is by doing it.